umccr/holmes/README.md

 one lambda is required to spend too much time downloading files, nor can the files overflow its /tmp directory.

+THe lambda *could* be taught to source somalier files from any source - currently supported are S3 and GDS.

 ## Step

 The step function can be executed with the equivalent of